yahlieel/SemanGit/README.md

 This fork contains extensions to the original SemanGit ontology and is used in experiments for Ontology-based data access on the GHTorrent MySQL dataset using [Ontop](https://ontop-vkg.org).
 The extensions are contained in the [**obda**](obda) directory

+For detailed insights and methodologies related to this project, please refer to the associated research paper:

+Jafta, Y., Leenen, L., Meyer, T. (2023).
+Investigating Ontology-Based Data Access with GitHub.
+In: Pesquita, C., et al. The Semantic Web.
+ESWC 2023.
+Lecture Notes in Computer Science, vol 13870.
+Springer, Cham. https://doi.org/10.1007/978-3-031-33455-9_38